simonepri/geo-maps/README.md

 You can see an example of map generated with this project clicking on the image below.
 Please note that this example show you the worst resolution available (for speed purposes).
-You can find more precise maps previews below.
+You can find more maps previews below.
 [![World Boundaries](https://raw.githubusercontent.com/simonepri/world-countries-boundaries/master/media/geo-countries-map.png)](http://geojson.io/#data=data:text/x-url,https://raw.githubusercontent.com/simonepri/world-countries-boundaries/master/geojson/10km/world.geo.json)

 ## Background